jabber-tools/gdf_translate/README.md

                                primarily intented for debugging, no need to specify by ordinary users.
 For V2 API this flag is ignored.
     -h, --help                 Prints help information
-    -V, --version              Prints version information
+    -e, --skip-entities        If present entities are not translated -r, --skip-responses       If present responses are not translated -u, --skip-utterances      If present utterances are not translated -V, --version              Prints version information

 OPTIONS: